Updated on 26th December 2025

 Solar panels can be very efficient unless dirt and debris build up on them which can reduce their efficiency up to 30 percent. when my outdoor solar lights are not working so Cleaning the panels regularly helps them work at their full capacity.

 - Solution: Dirt, dust, debris from the pane can easily be wiped off with a soft, damp cloth.
+For more details, check out our blog on how to clean solar road lamp.

 3.3 Test or Replace Batteries